zakuro9715/Scap/README.md

 - Run EasyCapture.exe
 - Drag the area you want to capture.
 - The captured image will be shown on explorer.

+## Note

+EasyCapture.exe is tested only windows.

+It use dotnet core.
+It might work on macOS and Linux but they are not supported.